telerik/kendo-ui-core/docs/controls/editors/dropdownlist/virtualization.md

 # Virtualization

-The virtualization functionality described in the related help article for the [Kendo UI ComboBox widget](/web/combobox/virtualization) is applicable to the Kendo UI DropDownList.
+For more information on how to use virtualization in a Kendo UI DropDownList widget, refer to the article on the [virtualization of the Kendo UI ComboBox widget]({% slug virtualization_kendoui_combobox_widget %}).
+The approaches described in it are applicable for the DropDownList.

 ## See Also